PetervanLunteren/EcoAssist/README.md

 ### Linux users
 1. Download [this file](https://PetervanLunteren.github.io/EcoAssist/MacOS_Linux_install_EcoAssist.command).
 2. Change the permission of the file and execute it.
 You can do that by opening a new terminal window and copy-pasiting the commands below.
 If you don't have root privileges you might be prompted for a password to install `libxcb-xinerama0`.
 This package is required for the labelImg software to use properly on some Linux versions.
 If you don't know the `sudo` password you can skip this by pressing CONTROL+D when you are prompted for the password.
 EcoAssist will still work fine without it but you might have problems with the labelImg software.
+The rest of the installation can be done without root privileges.
 ```bash
 chmod 755 $HOME/Downloads/MacOS_Linux_install_EcoAssist.command
 bash $HOME/Downloads/MacOS_Linux_install_EcoAssist.command